Moremar/IT_tutorials/CyberSecurity/Security/Linux.md

 GNU provides a lot of the utilities used in combination with the Linux kernel.

 GNU/Linux is the foundation of Unix-based OS.
-Unix used to proprietary and GNU/Linux is an open-source replacement for it.
+Unix used to be proprietary and GNU/Linux is an open-source replacement for it.

 Linux distributions are OS built from GNU/Linux and adding specific tools and software :
 - **Ubuntu** : derived from Debian, designed to be user-friendly